 With an experimental and sometimes unconventional approach to processes, I strive to produce pieces with a dynamic expressiveness, as original and distinct as the wearers themselves.

-Rebecca Lockhart was born in Denver, Colorado, where she lived, studied, and worked until she left to backpack through Central America.
+Rebecca Lockhart was born in Denver, Colorado, where she lived, studied, and worked until she left to backpack through Mexico and Central America.
 This was a transformative experience for Rebecca; she returned with a serious case of wanderlust and a desire to live a more free-spirited and creative life.

 For the next seven years, Rebecca taught English — first in Vietnam and then in Brooklyn.
 The need to find an alternative outlet for her creative impulses drove Rebecca into the world of jewelry design; after long days as a teacher, she wanted to make something with her hands.
-After picking up a set of chain nose pliers and making her first pair of earrings on a whim, she was hooked.
+And after picking up a set of chain nose pliers and making her first pair of earrings on a whim, she was hooked.

 Though teaching was gratifying work, Rebecca decided to change course and turn her passion for jewelry making into a full-time business.
 She established Lockhart Wrks and started selling her first collection at the Brooklyn Flea and other venues around the city.
 Her designs fuse a refined industrial aesthetic with global sensibilities, inspired by the energy and scale of the city and her time spent abroad in Asia and Latin America.
 Rebecca’s work has evolved through her experience as a self-taught artist, along with training in silversmithing and wax carving in Brooklyn, Italy, and Mexico.